Who we are

 We do this by providing a range of services that help people resolve their legal problems.
 We determine the services we offer as part of our obligations under the LSS Act.
 Our services are offered at legal aid locations throughout the province.

-LSS is committed to reconciliation and improving access to legal aid services for Indigenous people.
-Our Reconciliation Action Plan describes how we will move forward.
+Legal Aid BC is committed to reconciliation and improving access to legal aid services for Indigenous people.
+Our Reconciliation Action Plan describes how we are moving forward.

 We're also committed to working with our many partners in the justice system, sharing knowledge, and improving access to justice for the disadvantaged.